Just For Today Meditation for AA: What Is It and How Does it Work?

 It’s a powerful and all-encompassing statement, helping to refresh our mental, emotional, and spiritual state.

 But if that seems like too much to memorize or take into account every day, there are any number of Just For Today prayers that can help guide us.
 Consider, for example, this classic, short, and sweet refrain: Just for today, I am grateful to be alive.

-If you have just begun your road to recovery or simply feel like you need more than just AA to overcome your addiction, call 800-926-8143 to speak to a treatment specialist today.
+If you have just begun your road to recovery or simply feel like you need more than just AA to overcome your addiction, call 866-968-5444Who Answers? to get the help you need today.

 How Do You Use the Just For Today Meditation?